mlalgorithm/aknn/README.md

 # Adaptive k-nearest neighbor

-Adaptive k-nearest neighbor is a general framework for variable selection in high dimensional data.
-It can take advantage of multiple CPU cores to significantly accelerate the running time.
+Adaptive k-nearest neighbor (AKNN) is a general framework for variable selection in high dimensional data.
+AKNN generalizes well without the requirement of resampling such as cross validation.
+Here is a python implementation which can take advantage of multiple CPU cores to significantly accelerate the running time.

 |Author|Weixing Dai|
 |---|---